unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **_Fear._** Each target must make a Wisdom saving throw and becomes frightened for 1 minute on a failed save.
 While frightened, the target drops whatever it is holding and must move at least 30 feet away from the glyph on each of its turns, if able.

 **_Hopelessness._** Each target must make a Charisma saving throw.
 On a failed save, the target is overwhelmed with despair for 1 minute.
-During this time, it can’t attack or target any creature with harmful abilities, spells, or other magical effects.
+During this time, it can’t attack or target any creature with harmful abilities, spells, or other tek effects.

 **_Insanity._** Each target must make an Intelligence saving throw.
 On a failed save, the target is driven insane for 1 minute.
 An insane creature can’t take actions, can’t understand what other creatures say, can’t read, and speaks only in gibberish.
 The GM controls its movement, which is erratic.